-Following the keyword line is a required sub-parameter Cn_Section.
-This sub-parameter defines the name and location of a model section.
-Basically, this is used to define a straight through section of a connector model.
+Following the opening Model_PinMap sub-parameter is one or more instances of the required sub-parameter Cn_Section.
+This sub-parameter defines which [Cn Section] matrix is part of this connector model.
 Matrix sections are interconnected, scaled and may be re-used to form a connector model.